 Navigating books and other resources for information • Evaluating websites • Asking questions • Citing sources • Sharing books orally • Reading for pleasure • Using digital resources for research

-Form in classical music • Recognizing patterns in music • Composition and improvisation • Developing appropriate vocal techniques • Active listening • Developing confidence in musical expression
+Skills We Teach: Form in music • Recognizing patterns in music • Composition and improvisation • Developing appropriate vocal techniques • Active listening • Developing confidence in musical expression • Collaboratively creating music to support a performance

 How are the arts used as a tool and a means to communicate?

-Observational and imaginative drawing • Sculpting with cardboard, and found objects • Sculpting with clay • Color mixing with tempera, watercolor, and acrylic paint • Exploring and investigating art materials
+Skills We Teach: Observational and imaginative drawing • Sculpting with cardboard and found objects • Sculpting with clay • Color mixing with tempera, watercolor, and acrylic paint • Designing for laser-cut artwork • Exploring and investigating art materials

 Situated on a beautiful 30-acre campus in historic Concord, Massachusetts, Nashoba Brooks School enrolls all genders in Preschool through Grade 3, and students identifying as girls in Grades 4 through 8.
 Nashoba Brooks is an independent school designed to build community, character, and confidence in its students.